AlaaKH123/Pipline-DevSecOps/README.md

   - Enter our DockerHub credentials (Username and Password) and give the credentials an ID (e.g., "docker").
   - Click "OK" to save our DockerHub credentials.

-Now, we have installed the Dependency-Check plugin, configured the tool, and added Docker-related plugins along with our DockerHub credentials in Jenkins.
+Now, we have added Docker-related plugins along with our DockerHub credentials in Jenkins.
 We can now proceed with configuring our Jenkins pipeline to include these tools and credentials in our CI/CD process.

 ```groovy